Education and Outreach Initiatives at the EmPOWER Center

 Host the EmPOWER Center in your Residence Hall

 EmPOWER offers interactive, small-group discussions at 7C residence halls and apartments to bring healthy relationships and healthy sexuality skill-building directly into the communities where students live and learn.
 In 2018-2019, the EmPOWER Center is offering Residential Life talks on the topic of Hookup Culture and Gender Roles to bust myths about casual sex and party culture and to build skills for respectful, consensual and safe dating and hookups while in college.
-Interested Residential or Community Assistants (RAs/CAs) should e-mail Lauren Lockwood, OVW Grant Project Coordinator, EmPOWER Center at email@example.com.
+Interested Residential or Community Assistants (RAs/CAs) should contact .

 Title IX Coordinators Working Group

-The Director and OVW Grant Project Coordinator of EmPOWER are part of the fortnightly 7C Title IX Coordinators Working Group meetings where they participate in Title IX related discussions and share updates.
+The Director of EmPOWER is part of the fortnightly 7C Title IX Coordinators Working Group meetings where she participates in Title IX related discussions and shares updates.